AdamT84/YoungPT/README.md

 - Footer

     - The footer contains links to Facebook, Twitter and Instagram and apears on all pages making it easy for users to link to social media.
+It also includes Lauren's email and phone number on all pages.
     - This will allow the user to visit the young PT social sites from every page and encourage them to connect.
+It will also allow users imediate access to Lauren's contact page without having to visit a specific page.

 ![screenshot](screenshots/youngpt-footer.png)

 ### Future Features

 - Add animation to the logo on the landing page image to have it move rather just be static.
-- Booking form to allow user to book a session not just contact.
+- Booking form to allow user to book a session not just contact by imbedding a calendar into the site.

 # Testing

 Continual testing was performed during the development of this site by using DevTools, ensuring that not only did the layout look as intended but also behaved as intended.
-Once site had uploaded to GitHub repository more thorough testing was completed as outlined below.
+Once the site had been uploaded to GitHub repository more thorough testing was completed as outlined below.

 - The tests were carried out on iOS, MacOS, Windows and Android operating systems
 - Devices used in testing were Macbook Pro 16", iMac 27", iPad Pro, iPhone 8 & 12, Lenovo X1 Yoga and Samsung Galaxy S20